PetrDlouhy/django-assert-element/README.rst

 .. image:: https://github.com/PetrDlouhy/django-assert-element/actions/workflows/main.yml/badge.svg?event=registry_package
     :target: https://github.com/PetrDlouhy/django-assert-element/actions/workflows/main.yml

-Simple TestCase assertion that finds element based on it's path and check if it equals with given content.
+Simple ``TestCase`` assertion that finds element based on it's xpath and check if it equals with given content.
+In case the content is not matching it outputs nice and clean diff of the two compared HTML pieces.

 This is more useful than the default Django ``self.assertContains(response, ..., html=True)`` because it will find the element and show differences if something changed.